 - 1/2 cup almond milk or sub another milk

 - 1 teaspoon vanilla extract

-- 2 teaspoons truvia, or sub another sweetener
+- 2 teaspoons truvia or sub another sweetener and add to taste

 Here is the ice cream maker that I love and highly recommend!